Clinical Pastoral Education

 - Certified Educator Candidate Training Program

 Students serve in the hospital, palliative care, hospice and other clinical settings in our community.
 CPE students work closely with our faculty, Gundersen Health System professionals and with a rich diversity of patients and residents.

 Four to six positions are available for the summer full-time unit beginning May 31, 2022 and ending Aug.
 13, 2022.

 Five to six positions are available beginning Aug.
-24, 2020, for a 12-month plus one week residency comprised of three four-month terms.
+22, 2021, for a 12-month plus one week residency comprised of three four-month terms.
 Possible clinical assignments are in our Level III trauma center and hospital setting with possible hospice placement.
 Pre-requisite is successful completion of one CPE unit.
-Tax-exempt housing allowance is available for ordained CPE residents.
+Consult the program brochure for benefit details.

 Certified Educator Candidate Training Program